 Fundamentals of statics; composition and resolution of forces; the analysis of force systems in two and three dimensions; and centroids and moments of inertia.
-Prerequisites: Pre-Engineering Technical (PET) Core Completion.
+Prerequisites: CHEM 031, PHYS 031, MATH 021, MATH 022, CS 021.

 Introduces Civil and Environmental Engineering through hands-on-design, group projects, inquiry-based learning, systems thinking, critical thinking, and computational exercises.

 An introduction to surveying including distance and angle measurements, leveling, traverse surveys, error propagation, topographical mapping, global positioning systems (GPS), and geographic information systems (GIS).
-Prerequisites: Pre-Engineering Technical (PET) Core Completion.
+Prerequisites: CHEM 031, PHYS 031, MATH 021, MATH 022, CE 021.

 Stress, strain, temperature relationships, torsion, bending stresses, and deflections.
 Columns, joints, thin-walled cylinders.
 Combined stresses and Mohr's circle.
 Prerequisite: CE 001.
 Co-requisite: MATH 121.
 Cross-listed with: ME 014.